 Program admission is limited, and the process occurs once per year.
-Deadline for submitting program application materials for fall term admission is the first business day after February 15th each year.
-Transcripts showing satisfactory completion of the math and Anatomy & Physiology I prerequisites (taken within the past 7 years previous to the fall start of the program) and at least 22 other credits of the prerequisite/preparatory courses (minimum of 30 credits total) must be in the Student Services Office by the application deadline to be considered eligible.
-Application to the Nursing Program requires a minimum GPA of 3.0 for all completed prerequisite/preparatory courses.
+Deadline for submitting program application materials for fall term admission each year is February 15th or the first business day after.
+Transcripts showing satisfactory completion of the math and Anatomy & Physiology I prerequisites (taken within the past 7 years previous to the fall start of the program), Writing 121, with a minimum total of 30 credits of the prerequisite/preparatory courses must be in the Student Services Office by the application deadline to be considered eligible.
+Application to the Nursing Program requires a minimum cumulative GPA of 3.0 for all completed prerequisite/preparatory courses.
+All courses must be completed with a grade.
+Pass grades, advanced placement or CLEP testing scores will not be accepted.
 For information and application packet, see the Nursing Program webpage.